drkeir/data-salon-website/README.md

 # Data Salon Website

-Repo for the public facing website for the _Data Salon_.
+Repo for the public facing website for the _Data Salon_ (https://data-salon.org)

 The Sydney Cultural Data Salon is a bi-monthly meeting for cultural workers and institutions interested or involved in the use of cultural data.